m4ttsch/omscs-notes-notes/computer-networks/applications-video.md

 ## What are the Goals of Bitrate Adaptation?

 Let us first look at what is the goal of the bitrate adaptation algorithm.
-A bitrate adaptation algorithm essentially tries to optimize the user’s viewing quality of experience.
+A bitrate adaptation algorithm essentially tries to optimize the user's viewing quality of experience.
 A good quality of experience (QoE) is usually characterized by the following:

 1. Low or zero re-buffering: users typically tend to close the video session if the video stalls a lot
 2. High video quality: Better the video quality, better the user QoE.
 A higher video quality is usually characterized by high bitrate video chunk.